 You may wish to read:

-The Katyń massacre – one boy’s tragic loss
+From the Katyń massacre to Monte Cassino – one boy’s tragic loss